Special Education

 Rang 6 – Drum.
 Prim.
 Reading 6 Drum.
 Prim.
 Maths 6

-The Non-Verbal Reasoning Test is administered at the start of Third Class.
+The Non-Verbal Reasoning Test is administered at the start of Second Class.

 The Verbal Reasoning Test is administered at the start of Fourth Class.